 A Balance Transfer Could Also be a Good Option

-When used correctly*, debt consolidation loans and balance transfers are excellent ways to get out of debt.
+When used correctly*, debt consolidation loans, balance transfer credit cards and balance transfers are excellent ways to get out of debt.

-Consider consolidating your debts with a consolidation loan or transferring your credit card balances to a low rate credit card.
-However, make sure you understand the terms, conditions, any hidden fees, and the overall interest savings you should get before signing anything.
+Consider consolidating your debts with a consolidation loan or transferring your credit card balances to a low rate balance transfer credit card.
+However, make sure you understand the terms, conditions, any hidden balance transfer fee, and the overall interest savings you should get before signing anything.